-2014 - Démontable is a short film that is a reinterpretation of the material originally seen in the 3 screen installation of the same name.
-This installation was shown in my exhibition DoorDouwe.
+As a short film, Démontable is a reinterpretation of the material originally seen in the 3 screen installation of the same name.
+This installation was shown in the exhibition DoorDouwe.
 Démontable is a new exploration of these films, on one screen, in one director’s cut.

 The film had it’s premiere during the International Film Festival Rotterdam in 2014.